Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Well.. she *was* their older sister after all.
 And there was only one thing to do in this situation: Be honest.
 Allison sighed and put her fork down.

-"Boys…I think there’s some stuff you should know…"
+"Boys...
+I think there’s some stuff you should know..."

 Amanda’s next visit was going to be just *endless* fun...